falkhevichiosif/picoinproject/docs/whitepaper_en.md

 ## 8. Team

-- Founder: Nenkin Shisan (年金資産) — strategic fund management and development of the project's investment model.
+### Project Architect

-- Project Architect / GitHub identity: falkhevichiosif
+Iosif Falkhevich

 Technical architecture, documentation, and development of the project's web infrastructure.

-- Technical Direction:
+### Technical Direction

-development of blockchain infrastructure, wallets, and technical solutions for the ecosystem.
+Development of blockchain infrastructure, wallets, and technical solutions for the ecosystem.

-- Marketing and PR:
+### Marketing and PR

-this direction is currently under development.
+This direction is currently under development.

 The project welcomes volunteers and independent community members to participate in the development of the PICoinproject ecosystem.

 ---